Nitrogen216/ccusage-heat30/README.md

 # ccusage-heat30

-A Node.js CLI tool that generates GitHub-style heatmaps showing the last 30 days of Claude Code token usage with comprehensive analytics.
+A Node.js CLI tool built on top of [ccusage](https://github.com/ryoppippi/ccusage) that generates GitHub-style heatmaps displaying the last 30 days of Claude Code token usage with extended visualization features and comprehensive analytics.

 ## Features

-- 📊 **GitHub-style heatmap** - Visual representation of your Claude Code usage over the last 30 days
+- 📊 **GitHub-style heatmap** – Visual representation of your Claude Code usage over the last 30 days, leveraging the `ccusage` library.
-- 💰 **Multiple metrics** - Track tokens, cost, input tokens, or output tokens
+- 💰 **Multiple metrics** – Track tokens, cost, input tokens, or output tokens.
-- 🎨 **Terminal display** - Beautiful colored output with ANSI colors and centered billing summary
+- 🎨 **Terminal display** – Beautiful colored output with ANSI colors and a centered billing summary.
-- 📁 **Professional SVG export** - Dashboard-style layout with heatmap, statistics table, and billing summary
+- 📁 **Professional SVG export** – Dashboard-style layout combining heatmap, statistics table, and billing summary.
-- 📈 **Top usage days** - Shows your top 5 usage days with detailed statistics including models used
+- 📈 **Top usage days** – Displays your top 5 usage days with detailed statistics including models used.
-- 💵 **Billing summary** - Prominently displays cumulative usage costs for the billing cycle
+- 💵 **Billing summary** – Prominently shows cumulative usage costs for the billing cycle.
-- 🎯 **Centered layout** - Both terminal and SVG outputs feature properly centered content
+- 🎯 **Centered layout** – Both terminal and SVG outputs feature properly centered content for professional presentation.
-- ⚙️ **Customizable** - Configure week start day, timezone, and output options
+- ⚙️ **Customizable** – Configure week start day, timezone, and output options.

+## Prerequisites

+- Node.js version 18 or higher is required.
+- The `ccusage` tool is installed automatically when using `npx`.
+For global or local installations, ensure `ccusage` is accessible.
+- Permission to run CLI tools on your system.

 ## Installation